 Marjolyn Van Der Hart

-So often a person has an image, a spark of a memory that is saturated with emotion.
+Often a person has an image, a spark of a memory, that is saturated with emotion.
 Many times there is an ambiguity to these images; a vagueness in a crystal clear moment.
 Through the use of paper collage and paint I not only try to capture a narrative moment but also find a way that memory can be visualized and experienced.

 Throughout the creation of this work I constantly remind myself that I am trying to visually capture memories.
 By doing this I try to remind the viewer that it is through memories that we define ourselves and our world.

 Read more about Marjolyn Van Der Hart's work in the Ottawa Citizen.